FuelLabs/sway/docs/src/blockchain-development/calling_contracts.md

 more information on storage reads after interaction.

-The Sway compiler implements a check that the CEI pattern is not violated in the user contract and issues warnings if it's the case.
+The Sway compiler implements a check that the CEI pattern is not violated in the user contract and issues warnings if that's the case.

 For example, in the following contract the CEI pattern is violated, because an external contract call is executed before a storage write.